kongpop10/spaceweather-timeline/README.md

 3. Once authenticated, you'll have access to:
    - **LLM Configuration**: Select between Grok and OpenRouter LLM providers, and configure their settings
    - **Data Management**: Import JSON data to SQLite, sync with Supabase, refresh data, and manage cache
-   - **Controls**: Adjust display settings and filter event categories
+   - **Controls**: Adjust display settings and filter event categories, including a global days to display slider (1-30 days) that applies to all users
    - **Logout**: End your admin session

 ### Database Migration